SteveMiller7/miller_creative/README.md

 I wanted to add little aesthetically pleasing features to catch the eye so I included a rotating company logo in the top left of the site.
 I also included a parallax image in the index page and full background images around the diffefrent pages of the site.

+I really like the look of content opacity backgrounds over the top of background images so I have included this throughout.

 ## Colour Palette
 - Black
 - White